• Skip to primary navigation

 Variations

-3. Add booze- a shot of Baileys, kahlua or rum make this an even more delicious drink
+2. Boozy mocha: a shot of Baileys, kahlua or rum make this iced chocolate mocha even more delicious!

-4. Drizzle some caramel on the sides of the glass and over the whipped cream (a TikTok fave.)
-For a vegan caramel drink, why not try this gula melaka caramel?
+3. Caramel iced mocha: Drizzle some caramel or brown sugar syrup on the sides of the glass and over the whipped cream (a TikTok fave!)
+This coconut caramel goes really well!

 Step by Step Instructions

-4. Optional: add ice and whipped cream.
-Starbucks whipped cream has a tinge of vanilla- you can make it at home using heavy cream and vanilla syrup.
-If you prefer less fuss, use shop bought whipped cream- it won't be exactly the same as what you get in-store but it's close enough
+Starbucks whipped cream has a tinge of vanilla.
+You can make it at home by blending heavy cream and vanilla syrup.
+If you prefer less fuss, shop-bought whipped cream won't be exactly the same as what you get in-store but it's close enough.

-Sprinkle white chocolate shavings on top of your drink to impress your guests with your food presentation skills!
+Sprinkle white chocolate shavings on top of your drink.
+When you really want to impress your guests with your food presentation skills, drizzle the sides of the glass with white chocolate syrup!

 Note: White chocolate goes really well with macadamia, so a macadamia cookie on the side wouldn't go amiss with this iced coffee drink.
-If you're not a nut fan, try 1 of these Asian cookie recipes!
+If you're not a nut fan, try 1 of these Asian cookie recipes such as Nutella 3-ingredient cookies!

 Expert Tips

-Tip #1: If you want to make a healthier version of this copycat Starbucks mocha with white chocolate, you can use a plant-based milk, such as oat milk or almond milk, and skip the whipped cream topping.
+Tip #1: If you want to make a healthier version of this copycat Starbucks mocha with white chocolate, you can use a plant-based milk, such as oat milk or almond milk.
+Of course, skip the whipped cream topping in this case!

-Tip #2: Make sure you use good-quality white chocolate- skip the cheap white chocolate chips that taste like plastic and don't melt well!- for the white mocha sauce!
+Tip #2: Make sure you use good-quality white chocolate for the white mocha sauce!
+Skip the cheap white chocolate chips that taste like plastic and don't melt well!

 Tip #3: Use a tall glass (instead of a wide one) so that you have more surface area to splash the white chocolate drizzle all over the cup before adding the shot of espresso.
-Starbucks even sells reusable cups that have markings to guide you on how much of each ingredient to add.
+Starbucks even sells reusable cups that have markings to guide you on how much of each ingredient to add to your cold coffee drinks.

 Recipe FAQs